 3 – Waist: Ideally you’re wanting the suit to taper slightly at the waist, even (especially) if your natural waistline doesn’t.

 A good quality suit should give at least the illusion of a smaller waist than shoulders, helping you achieve that coveted Adonis physique.
 This is the hardest thing to get right if your mid-section is a bit robust, and honestly I’ve never seen it done well in an off-the-peg suit.
-If you insist on supporting the mass production industry, then get a good fit round your middle and go door to door begging tailors to tackle the shoulder and neck line alteration.
-But prepare to pay.

 4 – Sleeves: Here again I’ll encourage you to move your arms around and see what you’re comfortable with.
 Ideally you want a reasonably loose fitting sleeve that doesn’t look baggy, which terminates (traditionally) as it touches the outer wrist bone.